A Broken and Saddened Memorial Day Heart

 Their lives and selflessness should be precious and valued, and never used to protect the interest of foreign nations, crony corporations or out of touch demagogues.
 They should be honored for all they are willing to give, but we should be outraged that their lives are valued so little by our government that they were willing to sacrifice thousands of America’s finest people and destroy thousands of other lives because they have some self-righteous vision of America as world police or nation builder.

-On multiple continents for far too many years, completely unnecessary wars have been fought and countless lives lost all because our government can’t mind our own business and continues to justify death overseas because they don’t have the guts to do the right things at home.
+On multiple continents for far too many years, completely unnecessary wars have been fought and countless lives lost all because our government can’t mind its own business and continues to justify death overseas because they don’t have the guts to do the right things at home.
 It is cowardly and disgraceful that these lives were sacrificed because of such arrogance and stupidity.

-These young people in the military deserve better.
+People in the military deserve better.
 They deserve our admiration and support.
 They deserve to come home, and to never be placed in the way of unnecessary harm ever again.
 They deserve so much better than what our government is giving them.

-So, on this Memorial Day – grieve with these families who have been torn apart, who have given all they can with the greatest of intentions.
+So, on this Memorial Day, grieve with these families who have been torn apart, who have given all they can with the greatest of intentions.
 Take a moment to remember what they were willing to do.
 But, also join me in condemning the government who wrongfully forced this sacrifice upon them.
 Join me in calling for an end to these economic and military wars.
 Let’s unite our military men and women with their families by bringing them home, and making a commitment to never unnecessarily risk their lives again.

 They are better than their government.
 Honor them.